helenmurugan/Future-Fuels/README.md

 * ### User Goals
     As a First Time Visitor I want:
     1. To understand the main purpose of the site and what services Future Fuels offer.
-    2. To gain a good impression and confidence in Future Fuels as a brand.
+    1. To gain a good impression and confidence in Future Fuels as a brand.
-    3. To easily navigate around the content of the site.
+    1. To easily navigate around the content of the site.
-    3. To learn more about alternative fuels.
+    1. To learn more about alternative fuel options.
-    4. To understand where I can find out more information about Future Fuels.
+    1. To understand where I can find out more information about Future Fuels.
-    5. To understand how I can contact Future Fuels.
+    1. To understand how I can contact Future Fuels.

     As a Returning Visitor I want:
-    1. All of the above.
-    2. To contact Future Fuels.
+    1. To make contact with Future Fuels.

+    As a Frequent User I want:
+    1. To check the site for any new information such as blog posts, partners, case studies or testimonials.
+    1. To be able to recommend the site to other users.

 * ### Design
     * Colour Scheme
+        * The following colours were chosen as the primary colours for the site, and are consistent throughout.
+The green colour is inkeeping with the "green" theme of the site.
+            * olivedrab #6b8e23
+            * #edf8da (light green)
+            * #3a3a3a (dark grey)
+        * A simple grey text on white background was chosen to appeal to a business audience.
+        * Secondary colours were chosen as green, red and blue and appear only in the icons and images.
     * Typography
-    *Imagery
+        * MuseoModerno was chosen for the logo because it is distinctive and recognisable.
+The shape of the font bears a likeness to pipes which is inkeeping with the industrial nature of the brand.
+        * Montserrat was chosen for all other text throughout the site.
+It is a familiar and easy-to-read font.
+        * Arial was chosen as a fallback font.
+    * Imagery
+        * The landing page image was chosen to be attractive, recognisable and inkeeping with the theme of the site.
+The symmetry and calmness of the image make it appealing to look at.
+        * The colours in all images are inkeeping with the colour palette of the site.

 * ### Wireframes